 - Organic Velvet is gorgeous, lush, and very thick piece of fabric.
 It drapes well and is perfect for bedrooms.
 On the other hand, because it is heavier than other fabric, it’s not advisable to clean it in the washing machine.
 This fabric can only be dry cleaned.

 - Polyester drapes well.
 It has resistance to the following: fading, stretching, wrinkling, and shrinking.
 But, since it is made out of a kind of plastic, this material is highly flammable.

 - Organic Cotton has exceptional versatility.
 If you prefer more privacy you can opt for tight-weave cotton.
 If you like a room with natural light, get sheer cotton curtains.
 The maintenance of this fabric is so simple, dusting them off with dry cleaning is all you need to do to clean them.

 - Natural Sheer can filter direct sunlight, reduces heat, and keeps the cool temperature inside the room.
 Meanwhile, during the winter season, they absorb heat from outside, keeping the room warm.

 These are just examples of different sustainable fabric materials.
-If we base our decision on the costing, people would opt into synthetics fibres.
+If we base our decision on the costing, people would opt for synthetic fibres.

-There are pros and cons in using each type of curtains and drapes and, as a homeowner, it is totally okay to be meticulous.
+There are pros and cons in using each type of curtain and drape and, as a homeowner, it is totally okay to be meticulous.
 There’s no harm in trying organic home accessories because they are typically from nature.

-They might be undergoing the process to become curtains, beddings, or other home decors but their natural characteristics stay.
+They might be undergoing the process to become curtains, beddings, or other home decor but their natural characteristics stay.

 Be open-minded about the changes around you.
 Changes are the only constant in the world.
 Our climate is changing, animals are mutating and so is our perception and outlook in life.